princenyeche/jiraone/SECURITY.md

 ## Reporting a Vulnerability

-Please for any security-related issue, email support@elfapp.website
+For any security-related issue, please email support@elfapp.website